riceteacatpanda/sinensis-tests/README.md

 # sinensis-tests
-Tests for the Sinensis API
+Tests for the Sinensis API to determine which technology is best to use

 ### Test points